DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   stepper.
 It is described using nozzle coordinates (the X, Y position
 #   of the nozzle if it could move directly above the point).
 The
 #   first entry corresponds to stepper_z, the second to stepper_z1,
-#   the third to stepper_z2, etc. This parameter must be provided,
+#   the third to stepper_z2, etc. This parameter must be provided.
-#   unless the parameter "extra_points" is provided.
-In that case only
-#   the command Z_TILT_AUTODETECT can be run to automatically determine
-#   the z_positions.
-See 'extra_points' below.
-#z_offsets:
-#   A list of Z offsets for each z_position.
-The z_offset is added to each
-#   probed value during Z_TILT_ADJUST to offset for unevenness of the bed.
-#   This values can also be automatically detected by running
-#   Z_TILT_CALIBRATE.
-See "extra_points" below.
 #points:
 #   A list of X, Y coordinates (one per line; subsequent lines
 #   indented) that should be probed during a Z_TILT_ADJUST command.